Share On

 Bedding

 Older sheep may also need to have different bedding in order to make it easier for them to walk and comfortably relax indoors.
-Sheep with arthritis may not lift their legs as high as they once did when walking, which can cause them to become tangled in long-fibered straw bedding.
+Individuals with arthritis may not lift their legs as high as they once did when walking, which can cause them to become tangled in long-fibered straw bedding.
 For these individuals, consider using short-fibered straw or low-dust wood shavings.

 Depending on your climate and your residents’ needs, a thick layer of naturally-sourced sand may be a substrate to consider for residents with mobility issues.
 Like any other substrate, this would need regular cleaning.
 Sand can provide lots of cushion, but it can also easily become cold and damp, so may not be a good option in certain climates or during certain times of the year.
+Additionally, if using sand, you must be very careful to keep food off the ground to avoid ingestion of sand, which can result in impaction.

 Layout

-In addition to flooring and bedding considerations, also consider the layout of the space.
+In addition to flooring and bedding considerations, also think about the layout of the space.
 Make sure that food and water sources are close by and easily accessible.
 Having multiple areas where residents can eat and drink can help prevent situations where someone gets pushed away or is too timid to come over to eat or drink.

 While indoor spaces are often slightly elevated for drainage purposes, make sure residents do not have to take a large step up in order to move from the outdoors to the indoors.
 A gentle slope of packed dirt will be easiest for arthritic residents to navigate.
 A step could result in tripping or abrasions to the feet.